medic/cht-docs/content/en/apps/guides/hosting/monitoring.md

 4. Grafana is available at [http://localhost:3000](http://localhost:3000).
 See the output from step 1 for your username and password.

+If you would like to do more customizing of your deployment, see ["Addition Configuration"](#additional-configuration).

 ### Upgrading

 Before upgrading, you should back up both your current configuration settings and your Prometheus time-series data.